EUDAT-B2DROP/b2sharebridge/README.md

 There are no formal requirements to participate.
 If there are questions, feel free to contact the authors mentioned in AUTHORS.md

+To work on the b2sharebridgetabview.js you need to use webpack and local jQuery installation.

 ## Testing

 For testing your php code against styleguides you need to install PHP_CodeSniffer, then run: